JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-2/index.md

 In cases where that common ancestor is not directly the parent of the consimung components, we can avoid prop-drilling by using React Context.

-We'll see how we do that in the next post of this series.
+We'll see how we do that [in the next article](../minimal-state-management-react-3) of this series.

 ## Resources